 - Other costs

 General damages are non-financial damages you have experienced following your childhood abuse.
 If your abuse claim is successful, you will be awarded compensation which represents your pain, suffering and your ‘loss of amenity’, which considers the extent to which the abuse has affected your life, had you not been abused.

 Special damages are out of pocket expenses incurred as a result of the childhood abuse.
 This includes loss of earnings (if you can prove that your abuse has resulted in you not been able to work), medical bills, and added travel costs as a result of the incident (for example, travel to and from the counsellor).
 Learn more about special damages.

 Few realise that whilst a large number of cases are listed on a daily basis, only a small percentage of cases will ever go to court for a full hearing.
 If both parties cannot agree on an appropriate level of compensation, then it will be necessary for your cases to be brought to court.
 If your case proceeds to court, your solicitor will do their utmost to reduce any anxiety you may have.
 You will be guided through the process to a conclusion.

 Once in court, a timetable of the necessary steps to be taken will be outlined, including the court hearing date.
 Both parties will be given the opportunity to disclose all relevant documentation such as witness statements and expert medical reports.
 At trial, a barrister will represent you and the Judge will conclude the case outcome.
 Your solicitor will be on hand to assist if you have any further questions.

-In Ireland, there are a number of specialist support organisations and charities dedicated to proving a listening ear and support to anyone who may have experienced abuse at some stage of their lives.
+In Ireland, there are a number of specialist support organisations and charities dedicated to providing a listening ear and support to anyone who may have experienced abuse at some stage of their lives.

 The following helplines are available if you have been affected by any of these issues and may be helpful: